 For example, Why do Apple fans stick to Apple products?

-Apple fans stick to Apple products because of its design aesthetics and proprietary software + hardware combination that delivers great user experience.
+It is because of its design aesthetics and proprietary software + hardware combination that delivers a great user experience.

-Customer effort score is a metric that measures the ability of a product/service to do that.
+Customer Effort Score is a metric that measures the ability of a product/service to do that.

 How much effort should customers put in to get things done?